o19s/match-query-parser/README.md

 # Match Query Parser

-Tightly control how Solr queries are parsed and executed by parsing the query using a query analyzer, not whitespace tokenized. (happens to also be a fix for multiterm synonyms).
+Tightly control how Solr query parsing and execution by parsing the user's full query using a query analyzer. (happens to also be a fix for multiterm synonyms).

 as an edismax boost: